yehia67/documentation/node-software/0.1/introduction/overview.md

 # Node software

-**IOTA networks consist of interconnected nodes, which are computers that run the same node software.
+**IOTA networks consist of interconnected devices that run the same node software.
 This software gives nodes read/write access to the Tangle and allows them to validate transactions and store them in their ledgers.**

 -------------------------
 ![IRI](../images/IRI.png)